ringcentral/ringcentral-api-docs/docs/notifications/manual/webhooks/configuring-tls-ssl.md

 With Let's Encrypt, there are also ways to fully automate the process for certificate management.

-For example, [CertMagic](https://github.com/caddyserver/certmagic) for Go implements the [AMCE Protocol](https://tools.ietf.org/html/rfc8555) handles the entire process requesting, loading, and renewing certificates transparently.
+For example, [CertMagic](https://github.com/caddyserver/certmagic) for Go implements the [AMCE Protocol](https://tools.ietf.org/html/rfc8555) and handles the entire process requesting, loading, and renewing certificates transparently.
 You just need to start your HTTPS server using it with a single line.

 ```go tab="Go"
 import "github.com/caddyserver/certmagic"